pattyleinn/ocean-color-handbook/ocean-color-handbook/chapter3/ocrs.md

 artificial satellites).
 The water bodies include the ocean, estuaries, rivers, lakes and wetlands.
-The specific parameters of interest in the field of ocean colour remote sensing include colour variations, sea surface temperature, winds, and currents among other unique biotic and abiotic factors in water bodies.
+The specific parameters of interest in the field of ocean colour remote sensing include colour variations, sea surface temperature, winds, and currents among other unique biotic and abiotic factors in water bodies ([need citation]()).
 The main objective of ocean colour remote sensing is to be able to describe the colour of the water bodies as observed from the satellites, understand the state of aquatic ecosystem health, and the dynamics of their productivity ({numref}`Figure {number} <fig33>` and {numref}`Figure {number} <fig34>`).
 The observations made from remote sensing are pegged on the spectrum of water leaving radiance.

 ```{figure} ./figure33.png
 ---